 We tend to fit into the budget travel category a lot more than the luxury travel category, so our best hotels are probably not amazing, but these two hotels are our favorites.
 We also used points for both hotels so they cost us little to nothing.

-In Costa Rica, will stayed that the Andaz Papagyo Resort, which is a higher-end property.
+In Costa Rica, we stayed that the Andaz Papagyo Resort, which is a higher-end property.
 This place was beautiful and we enjoyed a really nice suite.
 The only annoying part was that the resort is on a steep hill so you do a lot of stair climbing while you are there.
 The resort has a nice restaurant with good food, two nice pools, a spa and daycare.
 But, what really makes this resort awesome is the private beach.
 It is a very secluded little beach in the bay.
 The water is a perfect temperature and it’s shallow for a long distance so it’s great for the kids.
 The resort also has kayaks (free), snorkeling (free), Jet skis (expensive) and other fun things for you to do.

 Huntington Beach is more of a local favorite because it’s only a few hours drive for us, but the Hyatt Regency there is a pretty awesome place to stay.
 I do think it is a bit overpriced, for what it is, but we only use points to stay there so it’s not a big deal.
 It is right across the street from the beach and about a mile down from the pier.
 Besides the location, this hotel is awesome because it has a great pool area with water slides for the kids.
 One of our kids begs to go back almost every week so that means we kind of have to include it for her sake if nothing else.